banbera/gitbook/docs/features/mcp-protocol.md

 # Model Context Protocol

-The Model Context Protocol (MCP) is an open standard that enables secure, two-way connections between AI agents and data sources.
+Anthropic proposed a novel standard for AI agents to access data sources called the Model Context Protocol (MCP) You can read more about it [from Anthropic's blog here](https://docs.anthropic.com/en/docs/model-context-protocol).
 Aesoperator implements MCP to give its operators direct access to your systems and data while maintaining security and control.

 ## How MCP Works in Aesoperator